bra1nDump/ai-task-vscode/docs/backlog.md

 # Done

+- Too many things to clean up after the session
+  - [maybe] Use fs to write to files instead of opening documents
+    - Hide logger implementation in the context object
+  - Preview high level
+  - High level .md itself
+  - Low level .md
 - Tests the compilation error fixing
 - Record the first video and publish it
 - Include all active tabs as context